Pablo-source/housing_pipelines/README.md

 - git pull
 - git push -u origin master

 Then using the terminal also from my Linux machine, push a local Git repository to a brand new GitHub project or repository.
-The following two scripts tracked in Git will be uploaded to this new GitHub repository:
+The following initial four scripts tracked in Git will be uploaded to this new GitHub repository:

 ![05 long list files in Housing folder](https://github.com/Pablo-source/housing_pipelines/assets/76554081/09137d13-c113-49c9-8272-dc933802ec29)